windies17/angular-app/README.md

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.

 ## Testing
+Before you start testing
+run 'karma init'

-Running `grunt test` will run the unit tests with karma.
+Running `karma start` will run the unit tests with karma.
 =======
 # angular-app
 Angular JS is changing the web but just how do you get started?
 I intend to show you how to get started using angular js using yeoman